tarunsinghjodha325/CodeGraphContext/README.md

     -   "Which files import the `requests` library?"
     -   "Find all implementations of the `render` method."

+-   **Advanced Call Chain and Dependency Tracking (Spanning Hundreds of Files):**
+    The CodeGraphContext excels at tracing complex execution flows and dependencies across vast codebases.
+Leveraging the power of graph databases, it can identify direct and indirect callers and callees, even when a function is called through multiple layers of abstraction or across numerous files.
+This is invaluable for:
+    -   **Impact Analysis:** Understand the full ripple effect of a change to a core function.
+    -   **Debugging:** Trace the path of execution from an entry point to a specific bug.
+    -   **Code Comprehension:** Grasp how different parts of a large system interact.

+    -   "Show me the full call chain from the `main` function to `process_data`."
+    -   "Find all functions that directly or indirectly call `validate_input`."
+    -   "What are all the functions that `initialize_system` eventually calls?"
+    -   "Trace the dependencies of the `DatabaseManager` module."

 -   **Code Quality and Maintenance:**
     -   "Is there any dead or unused code in this project?"
+    -   "Calculate the cyclomatic complexity of the `process_data` function in `src/utils.py`."
+    -   "Find the 5 most complex functions in the codebase."

+-   **Repository Management:**
+    -   "List all currently indexed repositories."
+    -   "Delete the indexed repository at `/path/to/old-project`."